 Whenever a new process is initialized in SHERPA - including the case of a freshly installed program using the default setup - SHERPA needs to run twice in order to calculate cross sections or to generate events.
 This is because in most cases the matrix elements are generated by AMEGIC during the first run.
-In this initialization run started by changing into the ./SHERPA-1.0.7/Run directory and executing the Feynman diagrams for the contemplable process(es) are constructed and translated into helicity amplitudes.
-Furthermore suitable phase space mappings are produced.
-The amplitudes and the integration channels are stored in library files that need to be compiled and linked to the framework.
-The library files are found in a directory Process, which is, together with all the data files, either in the
+In this initialization run started by changing into the ./SHERPA-1.0.9/Run directory and executing the Feynman diagrams for the contemplable process(es) are constructed and translated into helicity

-./Sherpa or ./Sherpa PATH=specified_dir,
+./Sherpa PATH=specified_dir ,